Leaf-Agriculture/docs/docs/user_management_endpoints.md

 #### AgLeader Credentials

-Form of a AgLeader Credentials resource:
+Form of an AgLeader Credentials resource:

 ```json
 {